St Botolph Without Aldgate: Demographics

-In common with the neighbouring St Katharine's Precinct (a part of the parish till 1444), the parish has had a diverse population since the medieval period.
+In common with the neighbouring St Katharine's Precinct (a part of the parish until 1444), the parish has had a diverse population since the medieval period.

 From 1236, the parish (or at least the south of it) had a Jewish population, settled in the area for the protection of the Tower and its garrison.
 The Jews had to take refuge in the Tower several times and on at least one of those occasions, in 1267, during the Second Barons' War, formed part of its defensive garrison during a siege.
 This arrangement lasted until the expulsion of the Jews from England in 1290.

 In 1483 the Portsoken ward is recorded as having more aliens in its population than any ward in the City of London.

 This pattern of diversity continued, during the late 16th and early 17th centuries the parish as a whole is recorded as having a population of at least 25 people identified as "blackamoors."

 They appear to have arrived as a result of the war with Spain, being freed from Spanish slave ships, or slavery in Spanish colonies, by English warships.
 These free black Londoners, some of whom had mixed African and Spanish ancestry, often found work as sailors or interpreters.
 Many were servants and one appears to have worked at the Whitechapel Bell Foundry.
 The parish records from that time also reveal the presence of French, Dutch and Indian residents as well as at least one Persian and one East Indian (Bengali).

 The continuation of the black presence is illustrated from a court record from 1787, which noted that constables trying to make an arrest at the Shovel public house in East Smithfield, were ejected by the landlord and more than forty black drinkers.

 Since the 1840s, nearly all of the Aldermen of the Portsoken electoral ward have been Jewish.